Venini: History

 Gaining a fair amount of attention in the media, the band's awkward, experimental brand of artpop was lauded by some but received a lukewarm or outright hostile reception in the music press.
 The group's image also drew a great deal of attention, with Lime dressing entirely in leather on stage.
-They released just three singles during their lifetime - Mon Camion, (1999) Carnival Star (1999) (both on the band's own Bikini Records) - both of which entered the indie top 30 - and the Unshaker EP (2000), which was available only via mail order from the band's website.
+They released just three singles during their lifetime - Mon Camion, (1999) Carnival Star (1999) (both on the band's own Bikini Records) – both of which entered the indie top 30 – and the Unshaker EP (2000), which was available only via mail order from the band's website.
 An album was recorded in 1999, but never released.

 Hunt's involvement in the group ceased when his other band Ladytron began to release records, and he was replaced by Michael Ash.
 Senior himself left towards the end of the band's life, planning to take a more managerial role, and was replaced with guitarist Nic Burke, but this new line up never came to anything and the band announced their split in 2001.

 After split

 Lime and Ash formed a short-lived new band called Tokyo Lucky Hole after Venini's demise.
 Ash now works as a sound engineer in Sheffield, and continues to work in experimental music.
-Lime went on to form KCasino, and now runs an experimental theatre company together called Labrat in London.
+Lime is now a sound healer and therapist living on the Welsh border.
 Nick Eastwood formed Hiem with former All Seeing I singer Bozz, and they have since released a number of well-received singles.
 Barton and Burke both play in The Human League's live band.
 Hunt continues to record with Ladytron, in addition to work as a DJ and a club owner.

 Russell Senior announced before Venini's split that he was quitting music to open an antique shop, but in recent years he has played guest violin with The Long Blondes and joined Pulp for several of their reunion shows in 2011.